Deborah is a writer, healer, and teacher. She enjoys helping people work towards healthier lives.

 Does Santa Still Live?

-Tenzin Gytaso said, "If you want others to be happy, practice compassion.
+Tenzin Gyatso said, "If you want others to be happy, practice compassion.
 If you want to be happy, practice compassion."

-Not only during the holiday season, but all year around, it is possible to have compassion for those we encounter.
+Not only during the holiday season but all year round, it is possible to have compassion for those we encounter.
 Everyone struggles in this life, and it brings great joy to show compassion for the suffering of others.